devpatelwebdeveloper/HY-Fundamental-JS-Project/README.md

   <details>
 <summary>Default Widget EVERYTHING OR SOMETHING IS MISSING</summary>
-- Default Logo Gets added.
+- Default DP Logo Gets added.
 - Default Story gets added.
 - Default no Carousel .gif Image will be selected.
 - Default Title for the widget will be added.